alan-turing-institute/solar-panel-detection/notebooks/data_matching.md

 3. De-duplicate on geography as necessary
     - Ignore nodes, because these are not farms
     - Ignore rooftop installions - also not farms
     - We want to de-duplicate all farms, not just those that match to REPD (some may be in MV and not REPD).
-Perhaps the best way to do this is to list all of the farms that aren't already de-duplicated, which have non-node, non-roof, non-already-deduplicated OSMs within Xm and check manually that they are part of the same thing and then update their master_osm_id in `raw.osm` and removing all but one in `osm`
+Perhaps the best way to do this is to list all of the farms that aren't already de-duplicated, which have non-node, non-roof, non-already-deduplicated OSMs within Xm and check manually that they are part of the same thing and then update their master_osm_id in `raw.osm` and removing all but one in `osm`.
+This is now done in `osm-possible-farm-duplicates.sql` <- this list may need to be manually searched through.
+TODO: WRITE THIS UP BETTER: When I bump up the range to 2000m, there are only 3 more than for 1000m, all of which I checked and are definitely different structures.
+Add this info to table and say that the 82 need to be manually searched in OSM.

 |  | OSM Counts|
 |---|---|